Azure/KAN/docs/tutorial/concepts-azure-percept-for-open-source .md

-**Introduction to Azure Percept for Open-Source Project core concepts**
+# Introduction to Azure Percept for Open-Source Project Core Concepts

 Azure Percept for Open-Source Project (POSS) is a framework for creating, deploying, and operating Edge artificial intelligence (AI) solutions at scale with the control and flexibility of open-source natively on your environment.
 It is fully open-sourced and leverages the open-source software (OSS) community to deliver enhanced experiences.
 And, as a self-managed solution, you can host the experience on your own Kubernetes clusters.